ShivamMudotia/haproxy_apis/README.md

 ### password  -->  Admin321@Admin@123!

 ## Some points to keep in mind
-### replace your haproxy.cfg with sample one in the code
+### replace your haproxy.cfg with sample one in the code. update path in .env if it is supposed to be kep at different path.
 ### while manually editing the file, always add a "#" as the first charater of the backend server line, else API's will break